vbachele/Inception/README.md

 ![nginxLocalImage](images/nginxLocalImages.png)

-# Useful things to have
+# Useful things to know about dockers and containers
 - I installed Ohmyzsh - check my dockerfile to see the command